 Unfortunately this garden is not yet open to the public

-8. Lowveld NBG– Nelspruit
+8. Lowveld NBG – Nelspruit

 This garden is characterised by two rivers crossing, the Crocodile and Nels Rivers.
 Remarkable waterfalls and an African rainforest containing captivating vegetation from the coastal belt as well as Limpopo Province, are only a glimpse of what’s to be seen and enjoyed.

-9. Pretoria NBG– Brummeria
+9. Pretoria NBG – Brummeria

 This urban oasis offers a pristine getaway situated in the eastern suburbs of South Africa’s administrative capital.
 A 35 metre high quartzite outcrop divides the garden into two sections offering visitors two worlds to explore.
-This garden is also home the SANBI head office.
+This garden is also home to the SANBI head office.

-10. Walter Sisulu NBG– Roodepoort
+10. Walter Sisulu NBG – Roodepoort

-Voted the best place to get back to nature in Gauteng for the past nine years – this garden is an escape in the middle of the city.
-A breath-taking waterfall, outdoor gym, fascinating Black Eagle project, children’s area, restaurant, and birding opportunities make this a must visit.
+Voted the best place to get back to nature in Gauteng for the past nine years: This garden is an escape in the middle of the city.
+A breathtaking waterfall, outdoor gym, fascinating Black Eagle project, children’s area, restaurant, and birding opportunities make this a must visit.